-Go to Playback, click Smart, then select detection event such as line crossing detection () or intrusion detection () in the toolbar at the bottom, and play the video as your desire.
-For certain analog cameras that have enabled human and vehicle of motion detection, you can click a or a to search human and vehicle targets.
-When you are playing back videos that contain human or vehicle targets, the device cannot use the videos (that contain human or vehicle targets) to apply a double analysis of line crossing detection () or intrusion detection ().
+Go to Playback, click Smart, and then click motion detection (\square), line crossing detection (\square) in the toolbar at the bottom to play the video as your desire.

+For certain cameras that have enabled human and vehicle of motion detection, you can click \square or \square to search human and vehicle targets.
+When you are playing back videos that contain human or vehicle targets, the device cannot use the videos (that contain human or vehicle targets) to apply a double analysis of line crossing detection (\square) or intrusion detection (\square).